Bohemians 1905

-Bohemians Praha 1905 (previously named FC Bohemians Praha) is a Prague-based football club, which was founded in 1905 as AFK Vršovice.
-The club won the 1982–83 Czechoslovak First League, its only league championship.
-Its colours are green and white.
+Bohemians Praha 1905, commonly known as Bohemka or Bohemians Prague, is a professional football club based in Vršovice, Prague, Czech Republic.
+The club competes in the Czech First League, the top division in the Czech Republic football league system.
+Founded in 1905 as AFK Vršovice, the club won the 1982–83 Czechoslovak First League, its only league championship.
+Its traditional home colours are green and white and a stylized kangaroo serves as both emblem and mascot, which gave rise to its more recent nickname Klokani ("Kangaroos").

-The best known player from Bohemians' history is Antonín Panenka, who is now the club chairman.
+The best-known player from Bohemians' history is Antonín Panenka, who is now the club chairman.
 Bohemians' mascot is a kangaroo, the legacy of a 1927 tour of Australia.
 Following the tour, the club was awarded two live kangaroos, which they donated to the Prague Zoo.

 History

 Founded as AFK Vršovice, the club played at the top level of football in the Czechoslovak First League between 1925 and 1935.
 They spent seasons in and out of the top division for the next 40 years before remaining in the top flight between 1973 and 1995, the most successful era for the club.
 In the 1982–83 season the club won the Czechoslovak First League and advanced to the semi-finals of the UEFA Cup.
 In the year 2005 it survived a crisis, which was a consequence of bad management.
 The club was prevented from taking part in the second part of the 2004–05 Czech 2.
 Liga and its results were expunged.
 The club was relegated to the 3rd Czech division due to its financial insolvency, but later was saved by its fans who paid off a portion of the club's debts.

 The club finished third in the 2005–06 Bohemian Football League, missing out on promotion, but advanced to the Second League regardless, as they bought a license to play in the Second League from SC Xaverov.
 The club was then able to advance back to the top flight in 2007, where they played until relegation in 2012.
 After only one season in 2.
 Liga Bohemians returned to the First League in 2013.